 Adhering to these Relatively simple steps makes it easier than ever to stay in contact with those that matter most across your iPhone, iPad, iPod signature, Mac, and even your Windows PC.

-So Without further ado, here is how we do it.
+So Without further ado, here is how to Install iMessage on PC.

 A Quick Word to Mac Personal Computer Users